 Diet: At this stage, the larvae crept can only be fed on single-celled plankton.

 In nature, Cerith Snails are often found in large numbers.
 They are very peaceful and friendly with anybody.

 While stocking them with other tankmates, remember that Cerith Snails can hardly stand up for themselves.
 It has no way to defend itself other than retreating and sealing itself into its own shell.
 Therefore avoid placing them in the tank with aggressive tank mates like Triggerfish, Hawkfish.

-- snails like Bumble Bee Snail, Fighting Conch Snail, Astrea Snails, etc.
+- Snails like Bumble Bee Snail, Fighting Conch Snail, Astrea Snails, Mexican turbo snails, Trochus Snails, etc.

 Be careful with Nassarius Snail, there are some conflicting reports about Nassarius Snails compatibility with snails.

 When buying Cerith snails, look for snails that appear healthy and moving.
 Make sure the snail does not have any shell problems (broken or damaged).

 Cerith Snails are great for beginners and are great to have as part of an aquarium hobby clean up crew.
 They are extremely easy to care for.
 Most likely, they will not reproduce in your tank, so it is easier to keep their numbers under control.